A fan’s guide – the club from early doors to today

 Love Street, last used in January 2009, was St Mirren’s home from 1894.
 The indebted club was forced to sell the land to a supermarket chain, later refused planning permission to build – the plot has lain fallow ever since.

 Many still drink in the pubs near Paisley Gilmour Street and walk past the original site to reach St Mirren Park.
-Home fans gather in the Main Stand and South Stand behind the goal.
-Visitors are allocated the North Stand and West if demand requires.
+Home fans gather in the Main Stand and West Stand opposite, while the Tony Fitzpatrick (South) Stand behind the goal is set aside for families.
+Visitors are allocated the North Stand, accessed via turnstiles T17-T20.
+Capacity is just under 8,000.

 Going to the ground – tips and timings